-

 National Humanities Medal recipient and two-time recipient of the Pulitzer Prize David Levering Lewis’s own family history that shifts our understanding of the larger American story

-We know that there is no singular, quintessential American story.
-Yet, the Lewis family contains many defining ones.
-His lineage leads him to the Kings and Belvinses, two white slaveholding families in Georgia; to the Bells, a mulatto slaveholding family in South Carolina; and to the Lewises, an up-from-slavery black family in Georgia.
-In The Stained-Glass Window, Lewis is heir and chronicler of them all.
+There is no singular American story.
+Yet the Lewis family contains many defining ones.
+David Levering Lewis’s lineage leads him to the Kings and Belvinses, two white slaveholding families in Georgia; to the Bells, a free persons of color slaveholding family in South Carolina; and to the Lewises, an up-from-slavery black family in Georgia.

-In this country, the bonds of kinship and the horrific fetters of slavery are themselves bound up together.
-The fight for equity, the loud echoes of the antebellum project in our present, and narratives of exceptionalism are ever with us—in this book, so too are the voices of Clarissa, Isaac, Hattie, Alice, and John who have shaped this nation and will transform the way we see it.
+In this country, the bonds of kinship and the horrific fetters of slavery are bound up together.
+The fight for equity, the loud echoes of the antebellum period in our present, and narratives of exceptionalism are ever with us; in this book, so, too, are the voices of Clarissa, Isaac, Hattie, Alice, and John.
+They shaped this nation, and their heir David Levering Lewis's chronicle of the antebellum project and the subsequent era of marginalization and resistance will transform our understanding of it.